inimrod/havoc-shuffle/README.md

         - ✅ if the _beacon token_ is returned to the same address, with unchanged datum

     1. Redeemer `UpdateSettings`:
-        - ✅if the tx is signed by the admin
+        - ✅ if the tx is signed by the admin

 - `vault`